soupi/learn-haskell-blog-generator/src/07-environment.md

 ### Using `Env` in our logic code

-One thing we haven't talked about yet is actually using our environment in the `convert` function to generate the pages we want.
+One thing we haven't talked about yet is using our environment in the `convert` function to generate the pages we want.
 And actually, we don't even have the ability to add stylesheets to our HTML EDSL at the moment!
 We need to go back and extend it.
 Let's do all that now: